Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Dissipative quantum Rabi model and solution methods

-while for the z component, a good fit is obtained by using a linear regression with slope $a_z$ ($<0$) and intercept $b_z$:
+while for the $z$-component, a good fit is obtained by using a linear regression with slope $a_z$ ($<0$) and intercept $b_z$:

-We will show that the relationships above fit very well the results obtained with MPS approach in Sec. \ref{sec:risultati}.\\ There remains the problem of reconstructing the z-component of the qubit trajectory on the Bloch sphere.
-An approximate time evolution can be written starting from the average excitation number for the oscillator in terms of its coordinates and their standard deviations $\delta\tilde{x}$ and $\delta\tilde{p}$.
+The intercept is the initial value of the $z$-component and this regression is valid up to our final time of numeric simulations, that is $t\approx5T$, where $T$ is the qubit period.
+We note how the effect of the bath on the qubit is to reduce its purity in time so that the Bloch vector is no more on the Bloch sphere surface, but its point is inside the sphere.
+Nevertheless, in the regimes of parameters in which we can do a reliable Bloch vector evaluation, the qubit is still close to its free evolution and hence next to the Bloch surface.
+We will show that the relationships above fit very well the results obtained with MPS approach in Sect.~\ref{sec:risultati}.\\ There remains the problem of evaluating the $z$-component of the qubit trajectory in the Bloch sphere.
+An approximate time evolution can be written starting from the average number of quanta in the oscillator in terms of its coordinates and their standard deviations $\delta\tilde{x}$ and $\delta\tilde{p}$.
 By using Eqs.~(\ref{eq:partsolx}-\ref{eq:partsolp}), one obtains: